Families of singular K\"ahler-Einstein metrics: Introduction

 In \cite{BG}, it was proved that a stable variety admits a unique Kähler-Einstein metric $\omega$, i.e. a smooth Kähler metric on $X_{\reg}$ such that, if $n=\dim_{\mathbb C}X$,

 The metric $\om$ extends canonically across $X_{\rm sing}$ to a closed, positive current in the class $c_1(K_X)$.
 It is desirable to understand the singularities of $\om$ near $X_{\rm sing}$.
 In \cite[Thm.~B]{GW}, it is proved that $\omega$ has cusp singularities near the double crossings of $X$.
 Moreover, it is proved in \cite{Song17} that the potential $\vp$ of $\om$ with respect to a given Kähler form $\om_X\in c_1(K_X)$, i.e. $\omega=\omega_X+dd^c \f$, is locally bounded on the klt locus of $X$.
-We make this assertion more precise by establishing the following (cf. Proposition~\ref{minoration}).
+In order to refine the latter assertion, let us introduce the following invariant.